louadi/NEASE/README.md

 The package also supports the output of multiple AS differential detection tools such as rMATs, Whippet and MAJIQ.

-If you need help with your tool or need to add the support of more tools, please contact us.
+If you need help with your data or need to add support for another tools, please contact us.